 Cloud-based offerings are a cost effective solution for many startup companies that are short on capital and resources to invest in and maintain a secure infrastructure in-house.
 Large, established enterprises also benefit from cloud strategies through reduced maintenance cost, time management, and space (to house servers), resulting in greater business agility.

-You’ve built out your SaaS CI/CD pipeline.
+You’ve built out your Cloud CI/CD pipeline.
 Version control.
 Check.
 CI/CD server.
 Check.
 Build tools/dependency managers, remote public repositories, deployment tools, and cloud provider selected.
 Check, check, check, and check.
 Now you’ve got your cloud automation set up with no servers to manage and maintain, the ability to scale any of your services as needed, and the flexibility to change tools or providers to keep up with evolving technologies and changes in the market.
 So you’re all set, right?

 Not quite.
 How do you efficiently manage all the build artifacts and dependencies from the packages your development teams work with?
-The key element your SaaS CI/CD pipeline needs is a binary repository manager.
+The key element your Cloud CI/CD pipeline needs is a binary repository manager.

 Introducing JFrog Artifactory in the Cloud